radioglaciology/radar-documentation/content/en/docs/peregrine/payload/pi-sd-setup/pi-internet/_index.md

 ### Sharing internet from your computer

+{{% alert title="Do you need to do this?" color="info" %}}
+This process is a little annoying to setup.
+If you can easily connect your Pi to a separate WiFi network with internet access, you probably don't need to do this.

+If your WiFi network requires complicated configuration to join, requires a key or password you don't want to leave around on the Pi, or only allows some devices to join, this is an alternative approach that only requires a separate computer (i.e. your laptop) to have internet access.
+{{% /alert %}}

 Sharing your computer's internet connection from one network interface to another is a useful trick to get an internet connection for the Pi.
 This can be done between any two network interfaces (i.e. from your WiFi connection to the Pi over